-Several of the forests in the region are revising their forest plans and/or travel plans, including the Gallatin National Forest Travel Plan revision, and the Beartooth Custer National Forest Travel Management Plan.
+Several of the forests in the region are revising their forest plans and/or travel plans, including the Gallatin National Forest Travel Plan Revision, and the Beartooth Custer National Forest Travel Management Plan.
 Actions associated with these plans could affect lynx and wolverines.
 The federal and state wildlife management agencies are required to ensure the long-term viability of lynx (for the forests, pursuant to the Northern Rockies lynx amendment to all USFS forest plans).
-Impacts on lynx because of the implementation of the Northern Rockies lynx amendment to USFS plans would be long-term beneficial.
-Also, in December 2010, the USFWS ruled that the wolverines in the contiguous United States were a distinct population segment that warranted being added to the Lists of Endangered and Threatened Wildlife and Plants (USFWS 2010b).
+Impacts to lynx as a result of implementation of the Northern Rockies lynx amendment to USFS plans would be long-term beneficial.
+Also, in December 2010, the USFWS ruled the wolverine occurring in the contiguous United States was a distinct population segment that warranted being added to the Lists of Endangered and Threatened Wildlife and Plants (USDI 2010b).
 However, this listing was precluded by higher priority actions and, instead, the contiguous U.S. distinct population segment of the wolverine was added to the candidate species list.